traitecoevo/plant/doc/EBT.md

 # Approximating system dynamics using the escalator boxcar train (EBT)

-The EBT solves the PDE describing development of $n(x,m,a)$ (Eq $\ref{eq:PDE}$)by approximating the density function by a collection of cohorts spanning the size spectrum (de Roos 1988, 1997).
+The EBT solves the PDE describing development of $n(x,m,a)$ (Eq $\ref{eq:PDE}$) by approximating the density function with a collection of cohorts spanning the size spectrum (de Roos 1988, 1997).
 Following a disturbance, a series of cohorts are introduced into each patch.
 These cohorts are then transported along the characteristics of Eq $\ref{eq:PDE}$ according to the individual-level growth function.
 (Characteristics are curves along which Eq $\ref{eq:PDE}$  becomes an ordinary differential equation (ODE); biologically, these are the growth trajectories of individuals, provided they do not die).
 The numerical technique consists of approximating changes to the number of individuals within each cohort by a system of closed-form linear ODEs.
 Eq $\ref{eq:PDE}$ is thereby reduced to a family of ODEs, which can be stepped using an appropriate ODE solver with an adaptive step size (Press 1995).

 Below we consider two alternative implementations of the EBT.
-Both require that we introduce a series of cohorts into a patch, and that these be transported along the characterstics of the Eq $\ref{eq:PDE}$ (figure).
+Both require that we introduce a series of cohorts into a patch, and that these be transported along the characterstics of the Eq $\ref{eq:PDE}$ (see figure).

 ![Cohorts in the EBT](EBT.png)

-Let $\Omega = \left[m_0,m_+ \right) $ represent the entire state-space attainable by any individual and let the interior of $\Omega $ be subdivided into $k$ sub-domains  $\Omega_i(a) = \left[m_{i=1}(a),m_i(a) \right) $ , with $i=1,\dots, k$ and $m_0 < m_1<	\ldots<m_k = m_+$.
+Let $\Omega = \left[m_0,m_+ \right) $ represent the entire state-space attainable by any individual and let the interior of $\Omega $ be subdivided into $k$ sub-domains  $$\Omega_i(a) = \left[m_{i=1}(a),m_i(a) \right) $$ , with $i=1,\dots, k$ and $m_0 < m_1<	\ldots<m_k = m_+$.
 If we allow these sub-domains to be transported through time along the characteristics of Eq $\ref{eq:PDE}$ , they will be closed to transport processes across their upper and lower boundaries.

 ## Approximation based on modelling of cohort boundaries

 In the EBT, the cohort (or sub-domain) boundaries are defined by a series of time points where one cohort is ended, and another is initialised.
 As the patch ages, the width of all cohorts varies, as they are transported up along the size spectrum (see figure).
-It is helpful to think of these boundaries as representing individuals that germinated exactly at the patch age defining the cohort boundary.
+It is helpful to think of these boundaries as representing individuals that germinated exactly at the age defining the cohort boundary.
 The growth trajectory of that individual then defines the trajectory of the cohort boundary.

 In the derivation of the original EBT, equations were given for tracking the size of cohort boundaries, but these were not essential for the numerical approximation of systems dynamics.
 However, it is possible to approximate the entire system by only following the cohort boundaries.

 ### Size

-From equation  $\ref{eq:size}$, the size of boundary points develops as
+From equation  $\ref{eq:size}$, the boundary develops as

 \begin{equation} \label{eq:boundSize} m_i(x, a_0, a) = m_0 + \int_{a_0}^{a} g(x,m_i(x, a_0, a^\prime),a^\prime) \, \rm{d}a^\prime.\end{equation}